Sugar Free Grocery List

 On Monday, I posted about how Alex and I are doing a little “sugar detox” after watching Fed Up, and a few people have asked what our groceries looked like.
-Grocery shopping was definitely tricky because we had to check labels on everything.
-We did one grocery trip to Kroger on Saturday and one to Trader Joe’s on Tuesday.
+Grocery shopping was tricky because we had to check labels on everything.
+We made one grocery trip to Kroger on Saturday and one to Trader Joe’s on Tuesday.
 I’ll divide up our list based on what was easy to buy and what took a little bit of digging.
 I’ve also included the brands we found with no added sugars.

 Ok, onto the groceries!
-This photo isn’t everything so I’ve listed everything below, but I thought it might be easier for you to find these brands if you saw the picture!
+This photo isn’t everything, so I’ve listed everything below, but I thought it might be easier for you to find these brands if you saw the picture!

 Sugar-Free Grocery List

-Here’s what I purchased, divided up by what was a no brainer and what took some hunting:
+Here’s what I purchased, divided up by what was a no-brainer and what took some hunting:

 Easy things to buy with no added sugar: